drummsters/ambientclock/README.md

 *   **Flexible Element Customization:**
     *   Adjust opacity, position (drag & drop), and scale for Clock and Date elements independently.
     *   Precise positioning system:
-        *   Click to select element (invisible selection state)
+        *   Click to select element (invisible selection state) to drag
-        *   Hold Ctrl to show white dashed outline
+        *   Double Click to show white dashed outline
         *   Use Ctrl + Arrow keys to nudge by 0.1%
         *   Release Ctrl to hide outline
     *   Quick centering option for Clock and Date elements.